Zijian-Lee/zijian-lee.github.io/_pages/about.md

 # 🔥 News

+- 🎉**Feb.
+2026:** Our paper "Hierarchical Dual-Strategy Unlearning for Biomedical and Healthcare Intelligence Using Imperfect and Privacy-Sensitive Medical Data" has been accepted by IEEE TCE (A1).
 - 🎉**Jan.
 2026:** Our paper "Secure Communication in the Presence of an RIS-Enhanced Eavesdropper in MIMO Networks" has been accepted by IEEE TWC (CCF B).
 - 🎉**Nov.
 2025:** Our paper "Neighborhood and Global Perturbations Supported Sharpness-aware Minimization in Federated Learning: From Local Tweaks To Global Awareness" has been accepted by IEEE TNSE (A1).
 - 🎉**Nov.
 2025:** Our paper "A Radical Heavy-Ball Method for Gradient Acceleration in Communication-Efficient Mobile Federated Learning" has been accepted by IEEE TMC (CCF A).